Shine (Aswad song)

 "Shine" is a song by British reggae group Aswad.
 It was written by Joe Cang and Aswad, who also produced it.
-Released on 6 June 1994 by Bubblin' label in a radically remixed form courtesy of the Beatmasters, it was the first single from the group's seventeenth album, Rise and Shine (1994).
+Released on 6 June 1994, by Bubblin' label, in a radically remixed form courtesy of the Beatmasters, it was the first single from the group's seventeenth album, Rise and Shine (1994).
 The song is the band's second-biggest hit in the United Kingdom, after 1988's "Don't Turn Around", reaching number five on the UK Singles Chart.
-"Shine" also became a top-40 hit in several European countries and New Zealand.
+"Shine" also became a top-40 hit in several European countries, Israel and New Zealand.
 It was nominated in the category for Tune of the Year at the International Dance Awards 1995.

 Background and release

 Swedish band Ace of Base's successful remake of "Don't Turn Around" as well as a remix of the song by Aswad for Ace of Base, helped reintroduce the group to the European pop audience with "Shine".
 Sales of some 75.000 copies of the single was achieved in its first two weeks on release in Britain.
 In Japan, it became a number-one airplay hit.